 Your customers may not know the difference between 3G and 4G LTE, but these networks are important.
 They provide the network foundation that allows smart device technology to interact with a home security system.
 The network also plays an essential role in the ability to send push alert notifications, updates and other new and timely information.

 Because most major carriers stopped certifying new 3G parts years ago, manufacturers of cellular modules, like 2GIG, have stopped making them.
-To help our dealers transition to 4G LTE, we have a very attractive rebate program we urge you to take advantage of.
+To help our dealers in their 3G to 4G LTE transition, we have a very attractive rebate program we urge you to take advantage of.

 The short answer is yes!
 During the last switch that occurred where 2G communication transitioned to 3G, many dealers waited until systems failed to communicate before they started changing equipment.
 History tells us this was not a wise approach.

 To be fair, network providers won’t just turn off 3G access points like switching off a light.
 It will happen more slowly, as the provider lets the technology degrade over time.
 What you will most likely experience is that parts in your service area will start to go down, or the service will become much slower than normal.
 Unfortunately, there is not a published schedule for where and when services will decline, so the best advice is to change out panels and cellular radios to your entire customer base as soon as possible to avoid disruption.

 How many customers do you have with 3G?
 Quite a few I bet.
 It is best to start laying out a plan to upgrade them over time.
 Waiting can be a costly move that can hurt your business.
 If you start now, you won’t be scrambling to ensure that the majority of your customer accounts don’t sunset at once.

 One of the biggest advantages your customers will realize first with 4G LTE technology is faster network and more broadband.
 It will give them faster Over-the-Air (OTA) programming and updating, and extended life without the need for a service.
 They will also experience faster home control response and faster streaming of CCTV video.